Zeck69/zeck69.github.io/index.md

 For a discrete probability distribution, the formula for the Gini coefficient can be simplified to
 $$ G = 1 - \sum_{i=1}^{n} P(x_i)^2 $$

-**3. Binary-Diversity Indicator:** If more than 70% of all considered actors come from the same community, we consider the cast as not being divers.
+**3. Binary-Diversity Indicator (BNI):** In contrast to the other measures the BNI is binary and first and foremost more straight forward to interpret, which is why we included it in our analysis as well.
+If more than 70% of all considered actors come from the same community, we consider the cast as not being divers.

-Let's have a look at a scatterplot to get an idea of the distribution of our diversity measures.
+In order for these measures to be meaningful, we exclude movies which only contain one or two actors that we still consider from now on.
+First, let's look into our continuos diversity measures, namely the entropy and the Gini coefficient.
+To beginn, we have a look at a histogram to get an idea of the distribution of our diversity measures.

+    TODO INCLUDE INTERACTIVE HISTOGRAM (WOULD BE NICE WITH OVERLAY OF BOTH DISTRIBUTIONS INSTEAD OF BUTTON SWITCH) entropy/gini-frequency

+While on the first sight the diversity in terms of entropy and the Gini coefficient seem similar with most movies having a non-divers cast and a similar looking distribution for non-zero measures, the scale of both is different.

+In order to figure out the right type of regression based on the relationship of the diversity to the average movie ratings we use the scatterplot below.

-    TODO INCLUDE INTERACTIVE SCATTERPLOT
+    INCLUDE INTERACTIVE SCATTERPLOT showing entropy /gini-averageRating

----
-/ Include diagram of  measures where you can switch

-1. Analyse using  entropy and ginj coefficient ( together with plots next to each other)
-2. Analyse using binary variable with matching (does this make sense though to lower the detail with binary?)

-Conclude
+There seems to be no obvious relationship present between our continuos diversity measures and the average rating.
+As expected, a linear regression therefore returns statistically non-significant coefficients (p-values are 0.15 and 0.29) while also the R-squared values are extremely small (0.002 and 0.001).
+The variance in the movie ratings is hence not explained by our continuos diversity measures.

+We will see that unsurprisingly the same holds for our BNI measure.
+Regarding BNI we end up with 715 movies that have a divers cast and 1498 that have a non-divers cast, as seen below in the diagramm.

+    POTENTIALLY INCLUDE BAR DIAGRAMM OF BNI

+To be statistically correct for the binary BNI we first do both paired- and propensity score matching to account for potential confounders before doing a linear regression.
+Potential confounders influencing both the diversity of the cast and the ratings are the number of languages, the number of countries, the release year and the genre of the movie.
+After matching we are left with a balanced dataset of 318 movies.
+When comparing the average rating of diverse and non-diverse cast for our balanced and unbalanced dataset there is barely a difference.
+Equal to our observations with the continuos diversity measures above, the linear regression is not statistically signifant and does not epxlain the underlying data well as indicated by an R-squared of 0.

+To conclude our analysis of the influence of the cast-diversity on the movie ratings, we didn't observe any statistically significant effect.
+The diversity measure does not explain the variability in movie ratings.
+Viewers do not seem to care about how often the actors collaborate or how similar they are in terms of done movies, they evaluate a movie based on other criteria.
 ---

 ### Network Analysis: Age Gap Among Actors or Not ?